keptn/spec/shipyard.md

   * `manual`: The user is asked for approval.
 Per default, an `automatic` approval strategy is used for evaluation result `pass` and `warning`.

 * **Remediation Strategy**: The remediation strategy specifies whether remediation actions are enabled or not.
 To enable remediation actions, the `remediation_strategy` property has to be set to `automated`.
-The actions are specified in the remediation.yaml file as described [here](./sre.md/#remediation-action).
+The actions are specified in the *Remediation Action* configuration as described [here](./sre.md/#remediation-action).

 ## Example of a shipyard.yml file